-Members are required to exhibit a representative sample of their entry with the ribbon in the club booth.
+Members must exhibit a representative sample of their entry with the ribbon in the club booth.
 The rest of the exhibit may be taken home.
 All food preservation exhibits will be left in the club booth for the duration of the fair.